The Carry-On Only Packing List for Women

 No matter how big or small our bags are, we always feel compelled to fill them.
 Choose a bag that’s large enough to fit everything you need, but not so big you’ll be tempted to throw in that fourth pair of shoes, just because you have space.

-Named “Best Carry On Travel Bag” by The Wirecutter.
+The Outbreaker Backpack (pictured above) was named “Best Carry On Travel Bag” by The Wirecutter.

 Meredith says, “I love how this bag helps me stay organized.
 Everyone is jealous of my AWESOMEEE BAG.
 And, the cherry on top is that the Tortuga customer service is outstanding.
 10/10 would buy this bag again.”